 Getting Around – Rent a car (if possible)

 While Perth has a fantastic bus network, we would still recommend hiring a car when traveling with a baby.
-Cars can be hired straight from the airport, fitted with child seats and dropped off right before you fly out.
+You can rent a car straight from the airport, fitted with child seats and dropped off right before you fly out.
 We recommend booking these ahead of arriving in Perth so there is no need to wait around in the airport with your little one.

 Catch the free bus around the city as an adventure with your bub, but you’ll be grateful for the afternoon car snooze, or having somewhere to dump your shopping while you’re out for the day.